 - Click OK.
 Excel automatically adds the Calculated Field to the Values area of the Pivot Table.

 Repeat these steps to add all Calculated Fields as per following names and their respective formulas to make calculations.

 - Offered Discount.
 This field will use the values of following Pivot Table fields in the below-mentioned formula.
 (See image)

 Formula: = (‘Est. Value’ – ‘Issue Price’) / ‘Est. Value’

-Excel will automatically add this field in Values area of Pivot Table, but it will show as “Sum of Offered Discount”.
-We need to change the format for this field as Percentage and edit its name to show as “Offer Discount “ (See image)
+Excel will automatically add this field in the Values area of the Pivot Table, but it will show as “Sum of Offered Discount”.
+We need to change the format for this field as Percentage and edit its name to show as “Offer Discount “ (See image).

-To change its format from Sum of values to Percentage, we need to do followings:
+To change its format from Sum of values to Percentage, we need to do following: